krane-io/krane/INSTALL.md

 Voilà, you should now have a Krane binary ready to use.

-### Mac
+#### Changes needed for OS-X

-In case you want to compile krane in Mac please execute the following command from the krane source page
+In case you want to compile krane on OS-X please execute the following command from the krane source page

     sed -i "s/Pdeathsig/\/\/Pdeathsig/g" ../../docker/docker/daemon/networkdriver/portmapper/proxy.go

+### Downloading the code

+You can download the code yourself from http://gobuild.io/github.com/krane-io/krane

 ## Configuration